nfsmaniac/ChromiumPoPak/README.md

 Simply call `pack.py` with _directory_ as a po file.
 Example: `python pack.py en_US.po`

 ### Batch conversion
-Call `batch-unpack.py` with _in_dir_ as input directory with multiple PAK files and _out_dir_ as output directory, whre PO files will be saved.
+Call `batch-unpack.py` with _in_dir_ as input folder containing multiple PAK files and _out_dir_ as output folder where PO files will be saved.
 Example: `python batch-unpack.py Locales converted`
+You don't need to create the output directory first.
+Also if you leave there some PO file, the script will make a backup first.